rosepetal-ai/node-red-contrib-async-function/README.md

 - **Workers** – Fixed number of worker threads (1-16).
 Each node maintains exactly this many workers.
 Default: 3.
 - **Queue Size** – Messages to queue when all workers are occupied.
 Default: 100.

+### Buffer Handling
+- **Threshold** – Buffers larger than this (in KB) are automatically offloaded to shared memory for zero-copy transfer to workers.
+Default: 100 KB.
+  - Prevents event loop blocking when processing large binary data (images, files, etc.)
+  - Uses `/dev/shm` on Linux (RAM-backed) or `os.tmpdir()` on other platforms
+  - Automatic cleanup after task completion

 ## Typical Flow

 1. Add an **async function** node to your workspace.